ProTitleUSA · Dallas County & all of Texas

 Buying a Dallas property at auction with no clean view of the chain of title is a fast way to inherit somebody else’s tax bill.
-A property title search in Dallas pulls the deed history based on the search type, recorded liens, and the vesting documents the seller would rather you not see.
-ProTitleUSA has run more than a million of these searches across the country with zero claims paid out.
-Dallas County is one of our heaviest-volume jurisdictions, and we built our workflow around the way Texas records actually behave.
+A property title search in Dallas pulls the deed history, every recorded lien, and the vesting documents the seller would rather you not see.
+ProTitleUSA runs title searches nationwide, and Dallas County is one of our heaviest-volume jurisdictions — we built our workflow around the way Texas records actually behave.

 This page covers what a Dallas property title search includes, what it costs, the lien types that catch out-of-state investors off guard, and how to order one before your closing date moves on you.